Information and Advice on the Morning-After Pill

 Emergency Contraception: UpToDate (As of October 2021)

-Every woman gets to decide, whether it makes sense for her to take the morning-after pill.
-The effectiveness of the morning-after pill hinges on multiple factors, such as your current phase in your menstrual cycle, or whether ovulation has yet to occur.
+Every woman gets to decide whether it makes sense for her to take the morning-after pill.
+The effectiveness of the morning-after pill hinges on multiple factors, such as your current phase in your menstrual cycle or whether ovulation has yet to occur.
 Side effects should also be taken into account.
-Consult your doctor or pharmacist, if you are wondering whether the morning-after pill is right for you.
+Consult your doctor or pharmacist, if you wonder whether the morning-after pill is right for you.